|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Ice cream is nice but fruit and ice cream is next-level goodness!
+Ice cream is nice but fruit and ice cream is next-level goodness.
 Most people do not associate ice cream with Indian cuisine but there are a fair few ice cream flavors that are uniquely Indian.
-Sitaphal (Hindi for custard apple) is a lovely, exotic fruit that is common in India and when in season, a great ingredient to add to or serve with any ice cream.
-I love the slightly grainy texture it brings to sitaphal ice cream!
+Sitaphal (Hindi for custard apple) is a lovely, creamy fruit that is common in India and when in season, a great ingredient to add to or serve with any ice cream.
+We love the slightly grainy texture it brings to sitaphal ice cream!

 Sitaphals are ripe in the winter months in India.
 While this recipe is for sitaphal, you can use any creamy fruit or a combination of a few.
 Enjoy!

 In a deep bowl, mash the custard apple to a coarse pulp using a fork.
 Now cover with cling wrap and freeze slightly (not until rock solid).

 While the Sitaphal is chilling, whisk the 2 egg whites in a clean, dry bowl with a hand beater till they get fluffy and soft peaks are formed in them.
 The key is to separate the egg white from the yolks very, very carefully... even the smallest bit of yolk will prevent the whites from getting fluffy and will impact the light texture of the ice cream greatly.

 In a separate bowl, whisk the cream, sugar, and essence together.
 Be careful not to whisk too much as the cream may turn to butter!
 This happened to my brother and I a few times so I say it with the voice of experience!